NewbieOubie2017/bear_market/README.md

 So, what could save us from the apocalypse?
 My answer is nothing.
 Because there wouldn't be an apocalypse.

-[Mar 12, 2020]
+## [Mar 12, 2020]

-In face of the market crash today -- there's no other word for it, today will go down in the record book as The Crash of 2020 -- it is awfully hard to sound bullish.
+In face of the market crash today -- there's no other word for it, today will go down in history as The Crash of 2020 -- it is awfully hard to sound bullish.
 But here is the fundamental case against the end-of-world view.

 It may seem weak and unconvincing when asset prices are bleeding like today, but experience shows that the long view always wins out.